 In order to take the Part I examination, an applicant must have completed orthopaedic surgery residency education by June 30 of the year of the examination.
 If you will not complete residency by that date, please contact Sonya Parker.

-Please read the Rules and Procedures document.
+For more information, including a link to the Rules and Procedures, click here.
 These Rules and Procedures set out the terms and conditions of the ABOS process of voluntary certification in orthopaedic surgery.
 The ABOS reserves the right to make changes in its rules and procedures at any time and without prior notice.
 An Applicant must meet the current qualification requirements at the time of application.

 If you do not have a username, click on Login at the top of the page and then Create Candidate/Diplomate Login.